leoliu34/CurrencyConversion/README.md

 ## Implementation Details

-This web page is designed using AngularJS following its MVC structure.
+This web page is designed using AngularJS following its MVC structure in which the controllers also acts as models.

 ### Directives